Papa Llama

 Chef Komatsu and the Japanese-Peruvian Thread

-The presence of Chef Masayuki Komatsu behind a Peruvian kitchen is not incidental.
+Chef Masayuki Komatsu leads the kitchen.
 Japan and Peru share one of the most documented culinary cross-pollinations in modern gastronomy.
 Nikkei cuisine, the tradition born from Japanese immigration to Peru beginning in the late nineteenth century, produced a hybrid cooking language that now has serious practitioners in Lima, Tokyo, London, and increasingly across North America.
 A chef with Japanese training or background working within a Peruvian framework is engaging with that lineage directly, and the Michelin committee's back-to-back recognition suggests the kitchen is executing within that tradition at a level the guide's inspectors found consistent across two annual cycles.

-For context on where this places Papa Llama within Orlando's starred peer set, it sits alongside Japanese operators including Sorekara and Kadence, as well as Natsu, all priced at the $$$$ tier.
-The Vietnamese tasting menu at Camille and the high-format steakhouse at Capa complete the picture of a city where multiple non-European culinary traditions are now competing for and winning recognition at the leading of the market.
+For context within Orlando's starred tier, it sits alongside Japanese operators including Sorekara and Kadence, as well as Natsu.
+The Vietnamese tasting menu at Camille and the high-format steakhouse at Capa complete the picture of a city where multiple non-European culinary traditions are now competing for and winning recognition at the top of the market.
 Papa Llama is the only Peruvian entry in that group, which makes its positioning within the tier worth noting: it is not being compared to other Peruvian restaurants in Orlando because there are none at this price point.
 Its competitive set is the broader starred tier, and it is priced accordingly.

 The Wine Question at a Peruvian Tasting Table